Shaher909/udacity-wd-course-3/instructions.md

   -- base url
   -- user entered zip code (see input in html with id zip) -- personal API key
-- After your successful retrieval of the weather data, you will need to chain another Promise that makes a POST request to add the API data, as well as data entered by the user, to your app.
+- After your successful retrieval of the weather data, you will need to chain another Promise that makes a POST request to add the API data, as well as data entered by the user, to your app. -OK
   -- You will need to write another async function to make this POST request.
   -- The function should receive a path and a data object.
   -- The data object should include: temp, date, user response.
   -- Remember, you can access the value of DOM elements by selecting them in your JS code.
 - Finally, chain another Promise that updates the UI dynamically Write another async function that is called after the completed POST request.
-This function should retrieve data from our app, select the necessary elements on the DOM (index.html), and then update their necessary values to reflect the dynamic values for: temp,date, user input.
+This function should retrieve data from our app, select the necessary elements on the DOM (index.html), and then update their necessary values to reflect the dynamic values for: temp,date, user input. -OK

 ## Notes: